- This article explains a simplified build process for Controller images that is extracted from the SOS build environment.

 /dev/urandomshould be used that implements non-blocking behavior.
 The change of the random file is applied to the Java security file.

-- Line 72: The start script is executed and is dynamically parameterized from environment variables that are forwarded when starting the container.
+- Line 73-75: The entrypoint script and Controller start script are executed and are dynamically parameterized from environment variables when starting the container.

 The build script offers a number of options to parameterize the Dockerfile: